 Text S1.
 Illustration of surface colonization and phenotypic heterogeneity.

 To illustrate how adhesive cells can colonize a surface, even in the presence of phenotypic heterogeneity, we performed a small experiment.
-To this end, we used Bacillus subtilis, which has been intensely studied with respect to colony formation and cell differentiation [1–4].
-We grew a matrix-producing wild type strain and a matrix-deficient mutant in liquid medium to investigate surface colonization at the air-liquid interface [5].
-As expected from previous studies [6–8], surface colonization only occurred in the presence of matrix-producing cells that formed floating rafts at the air-liquid interface (S1A and S1B Fig.).
+To this end, we used Bacillus subtilis, which has been intensely studied with respect to colony formation and cell differentiation [14,44] (Vlamakis et al. 2013; Cairns et al. 2014).
+We grew a matrix-producing wild type strain and a matrix-deficient mutant in liquid medium to investigate surface colonization at the air-liquid interface [41].
+As expected from previous studies [85,86] (Bai et al. 1993), surface colonization only occurred in the presence of matrix-producing cells that formed floating rafts at the air-liquid interface (S1A and S1B Fig.).
 When using a labeled strain, in which cells express a fluorescent protein (artificially colored red in S1C Fig.), it becomes apparent that not all cells produce matrix in these floating rafts.
 The cells that did not produce matrix hitchhiked along with the oftentimes chaining matrix-producing cells.
 From this experiment it becomes clear that (i) adhesive cells are necessary for surface colonization and (ii) that not all cells that colonize the surface have to produce matrix.
 One should be aware that surface colonization at the air-liquid interface, like described here, acquires different biophysical properties – e.g. buoyancy – than attachment to solid surfaces.

 References

-1. Vlamakis H, Aguilar C, Losick R, Kolter R. Control of cell fate by the formation of an architecturally complex bacterial community.
+Bai U, Mandic-Mulec I, Smith I. SinI modulates the activity of SinR, a developmental switch protein of Bacillus subtilis, by protein-protein interaction.
 Genes Dev.
-2008;22: 945–953. doi:10.1101/gad.1645008

-2. Beauregard PB, Chai Y, Vlamakis H, Losick R, Kolter R. Bacillus subtilis biofilm induction by plant polysaccharides.
-Proc Natl Acad Sci U S A. 2013;110: E1621–1630. doi:10.1073/pnas.1218984110

-3. Vlamakis H, Chai Y, Beauregard P, Losick R, Kolter R. Sticking together: building a biofilm the Bacillus subtilis way.
-Nat Rev Microbiol.
-2013;11: 157–168. doi:10.1038/nrmicro2960
+1993;7: 139–148. doi:10.1101/gad.7.1.139

-4. Cairns LS, Hobley L, Stanley-Wall NR.
+Cairns LS, Hobley L, Stanley-Wall NR.
 Biofilm formation by Bacillus subtilis: new insights into regulatory strategies and assembly mechanisms.
 Mol Microbiol.
 2014;93: 587–598. doi:10.1111/mmi.12697

-5. Kobayashi K. Bacillus subtilis pellicle formation proceeds through genetically defined morphological changes.
-J Bacteriol.
-2007;189: 4920–4931. doi:10.1128/JB.00157-07

-6. Branda SS, González-Pastor JE, Ben-Yehuda S, Losick R, Kolter R. Fruiting body formation by Bacillus subtilis.
-Proc Natl Acad Sci.
-2001;98: 11621–11626. doi:10.1073/pnas.191384198

-7. Branda SS, Chu F, Kearns DB, Losick R, Kolter R. A major protein component of the Bacillus subtilis biofilm matrix.
-Mol Microbiol.
-2006;59: 1229–1238. doi:10.1111/j.1365-2958.2005.05020.x
+Vlamakis H, Chai Y, Beauregard P, Losick R, Kolter R. Sticking together: building a biofilm the Bacillus subtilis way.
+Nat Rev Microbiol.
+2013;11: 157–168. doi:10.1038/nrmicro2960

-8. Bai U, Mandic-Mulec I, Smith I. SinI modulates the activity of SinR, a developmental switch protein of Bacillus subtilis, by protein-protein interaction.
-Genes Dev.
-1993;7: 139–148. doi:10.1101/gad.7.1.139